Package-level declarations

 Link copied to clipboard

 The visibility modifier describes which modules can access this module member.
-By default, a module member can be called only within the same module.

 Link copied to clipboard